FAHansel/Stats_Fp_GC/README.md

 ## Usage instructions

-The excel “R_FILE.xlsx” is the template that was designed as a explanation of how our dataset was built to run the R scripts.
+The excel “R_FILE.xlsx” is the template that was designed as an explanation of how our dataset was built to run the R scripts.
 Therefore any external users who want to use the code detailed in this repository are recommended to borrow the structure from the excel file and build their own "R_FILE.xlsx".

 ### Input file